Jie0618/PhysicsRegression/README.md

 The data for each physics cases can be found from [link](https://drive.google.com/drive/folders/17rbDLb2ZBgK9DidJtb1nyBFmGtOokhYs), and should also be placed in the `./data` directory, as mentioned above.

 There are five Jupyter notebooks in the `physical` directory, each corresponding to one of the five real-world physics Symbolic Regression cases in the paper.
 These applications depend on the code of PhysicsRegression.
 To generate the predicted formula using PhysicsRegression, you need to open the `PhysicsRegression` repository and run these notebooks.

+## Lisence

+This project is covered under the Apache 2.0 License.